manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	**Problem statement**

-	You entered a wrong message in the log, or forgot to add some files to staging.
+	You entered a wrong message in the log, or forgot to add some files to stage.

 	**What to do**

-	You can amend your last commit (just before `push origin`).
+	You can amend your last commit (right before `push origin`).
 Thus, instead of doing a new commit, you combine the staged changes with your previous commit.

 	To modify the commit message: